 During the term you expect to graduate, you will need to submit an electronic Application to Graduate to the Graduate School no later than the third Friday of that term.
-For the application to be approved by the Graduate Studies Committee, students will need to update the copy of their approved course plan form and get their advisor's signature indicating that the course plan was completed.
+For the application to be approved by the Graduate Studies Committee, students will need to update the copy of their approved Course Plan form with their advisor's signature indicating that the course plan was completed and turn it in to the Academic Program Coordinator.